gaspachoo/DecodEEG/Classifiers/README.md

 `multi_inference.py` loads this JSON and automatically maps the predicted class indices from each checkpoint to their textual descriptions.
 The script infers the label category from the final directory name of each checkpoint path.
+Any of the supported models can be chosen via ``--model``.

 Example usage: